logseq/docs/pages/Whiteboard.md

 				  collapsed:: true
 					- ![CleanShot 2022-09-22 at 16.23.32.gif](../assets/CleanShot_2022-09-22_at_16.23.32_1663856665325_0.gif)
 			- [[Toolbar/Draw]]
-			  collapsed:: true
-				- Do freeform pencil drawings on the canvas collapsed:: true
+				- Freeform pencil drawings on the canvas collapsed:: true
 					- ![CleanShot 2022-09-22 at 16.27.51.gif](../assets/CleanShot_2022-09-22_at_16.27.51_1663856897270_0.gif)
 			- [[Toolbar/Highlight]]